Lois Howe: Awards and recognition

 She received her first acclaim in 1893 where she was a second place winning in the national competition for the Woman's Building at the World's Columbian Exhibition in Chicago.

 In 1901, Howe became the second woman member of the American Institute of Architecture (AIA).
 In 1931, she was elected the first female Fellow of the AIA.

 Many of their designs were featured in articles and books of House Beautiful and Architecture, extolling the best small houses.

 Projects

 Originally, Howe founded her firm in Boston on Tremont Street in Boston taking commissions for renovations and new housing.
 One early renovation was the Hooper-Eliot House in 1902, where she "added the broken scroll–pedimented doorway."

 Hooper-Eliot House, 1872, Sturgis and Brigham; 1902, Lois Lilley Howe.
 25 Reservoir St.

-With her firm partners, Howe, Manning & Almy completed over 426 commissions, 500 projects (most of which are still in existence) over 43 years of practice.
-Lasting designs, careful craftsmanship, first-rate materials, and desirable locations have made their houses some of the most comfortable and attractive dwellings, as well as some of the most exceptional investments, in these geographic areas today.
+With her firm partners, Howe, Manning & Almy completed over 426 commissions and 500 projects (most of which are still standing) over 43 years of practice.The geography, design, and craftsmanship have resulted in "comfortable and attractive dwellings" whose value have appreciated, compared to similar properties in the region.

 One of Howes first original designs was 1 Kennedy Road in Cambridge, MA.
 This home was dates to 1894 and was created by Howe for her newlywed friends.
 While the original building showed Howes untested design skills, in 1913 she renovated the home to the one still found today.